srkraut/sigma-docs/docs/media/tidy-library.md

 # Tidy Library

 ```
-The Tidy Library function is turned off by default for Xibo Cloud Hosting
+The Tidy Library function is turned off by default for Sigma-DS Cloud Hosting
  customers as it can be potentially destructive if the options are not fully understood.
   This can be enabled if required by following the steps below.
 ```